Oh Jeremy Corbyn: The Big Lie: Synopsis

-According to Morning Star, the film documents Jeremy Corbyn's time as the leader of the Labour Party, internal struggles in the party, and accusations of anti-semitism.
-The film presents events as a conspiracy against Corbyn and the anti-semitism allegations as inaccurate.
+According to the Morning Star, the film documents Jeremy Corbyn's time as the leader of the Labour Party, internal struggles in the party, and accusations of anti-semitism.
+The film presents events as a conspiracy against Corbyn and the antisemitism allegations as inaccurate.
 It accuses Keir Starmer of campaigning against Corbyn while serving in his shadow cabinet.

 Production and screenings

 The film was produced by Platform Films and released in February 2023.
 It premiered in the UK on 9 February 2023.
 It was directed by Chris Reeves and produced by Norman Thomas.
-Alexei Sayle narrated, whilst Graham Bash, Moshe Machover, Chris Williamson, David Miller, Andrew Murray and Jackie Walker contributed to the documentary.
+Alexei Sayle narrated, whilst Graham Bash, Moshé Machover, Chris Williamson, David Miller, Andrew Murray and Jackie Walker contributed to the documentary.

 A planned screening of the film on 25 June at Glastonbury Festival 2023 was cancelled by festival organisers, following a complaint from Marie van der Zyl of the Board of Deputies of British Jews.
 Van der Zyl stated that the film promoted hatred and falsely accused the Board of Deputies of being involved in a conspiracy against Jeremy Corbyn.
 The Jewish Chronicle reported that Norman Thomas rejected the antisemitics accusations.
-After the cancellation the group Activist Video Collective said it had shown the film at the Speakers Forum tent during the festival.
+After the cancellation, the group Activist Video Collective said it had shown the film at the Speakers Forum tent during the festival.

 Portsmouth Film Society scheduled two screenings of the film in August 2023.